-Many seekers of healing and spiritual growth in the western world are travelling to the Amazon to experience psychedelics and plant medicines.
+Many seekers of healing and spiritual growth in the western world are travelling to the Amazon to experience psychedelic plant medicines.
 While most these days seem to be looking for ayahuasca, tobacco holds a unique place among the most sacred and powerful plants of that region.
-It can be smoked, chewed, taken as a beverage, and inhaled for medicinal and religious purposes.
+It can be smoked, chewed, taken as a beverage, and inhaled as tobacco smoke for medicinal and religious purposes.
 Truffle Report looks into Mapacho, Rapé, and the tobacco rituals of native Amazonian peoples.

-In the Amazon, plant medicines, psychedelic or otherwise, form an important part of the region’s cultural history and day-to-day-life.
-Nicotiana rustica, also known as Mapacho, Aztec Tobacco, and Wild Tobacco, is the natural local tobacco unique to the Amazon, where it has been a part of indigenous religious and spiritual rituals for centuries.
+In the Amazon, plant medicines, psychedelic or otherwise, form an important part of both cultural history and day-to-day-life.
+Nicotiana rustica, also known as Mapacho, Aztec Tobacco, and Wild Tobacco, is the natural local tobacco unique to the region, where it has been a part of indigenous religious and spiritual rituals of Amazonian people for centuries.
 It is believed that Mapacho is the original tobacco species which was brought from America to Europe.
 It contains up to nine times as much nicotine as its sister plant Nicotiana tabacum.
-According to Terence McKenna’s book Food of the Gods, Mapacho is “much more potent, chemically complex, and potentially hallucinogenic” compared to Nicotiana tabacum.
+According to Terence McKenna’s book Food of the Gods, Mapacho is a “much more potent, chemically complex, and potentially hallucinogenic” tobacco smoke compared to Nicotiana tabacum.

 Mapacho is often used for its entheogenic purposes by shamans due to its high nicotine content and beta-carbolines, including the harmala alkaloids harman and norharman.
 These alkaloids are also found in the Amazonian plant Banisteriopsis caapi, one of the base ingredients in the ayahuasca brew.
 They are MAO-inhibitors that work with chemicals in the brain and increase levels of different types of neurotransmitters (serotonin, dopamine, tyramine, and norepinephrine) to stimulate the central nervous system.
 This stimulation proves that tobacco has antidepressant effects and helps to relieve mental and physical tensions, similar to other psychedelic drugs, such as psilocybin and ayahuasca.

 Mapacho is used in the culture of indigenous tribes such as Shipibo-conibo, Ashaninka, Kichua, Kaxinawa, Nu-nu, Yawanawa and Katukina.
-They ingest it in the form of a liquid infusion and through the medium of smoke.
+These indigenous people ingest Mapacho in the form of a liquid infusion of tobacco juice, or through the medium of tobacco smoke.
 It is believed that the spirit of the plant has healing and protective qualities.

-Traditionally rapé is used with two different types of pipes made from bamboo or bone.
+Traditionally, rapé is used with two different types of pipe, made from either bamboo or bone.
 The powdered snuff is either self-administered or blown into the nostrils by an experienced shaman, which is preferable.
 Because it is administered nasally, the effects are rapid and intense.
-According to Chakra Openings, “You always blow into the left nostril first to represent a metaphorical death, and then into the right nostril to represent rebirth.”
+According to Chakra Openings , “You always blow into the left nostril first to represent a metaphorical death, and then into the right nostril to represent rebirth.”

-Mapacho and rapé have numerous purported benefits, and their use serves many purposes including:
+Mapacho and rapé have numerous purported benefits, and their uses include:

 - Enhancing the senses